chadpenny/cpenny-portfolio/finalproject_part2.md

 However, as the story progressed and I got feedback on Part I, I narrowed down the audience mostly to young people in Pittsburgh.
 This way I can incorporate Pittsburgh specific things that the younger population cares about and still tie it back to a more general issue that is faced worldwide (Vitamin D deficiency).
 It also helped that while Pittsburgh lacks sunshine, there is an abundance of stuff to outdoors here and there was nice data on that. <br>
-So the audience is young people in Pittsburgh.
+So the audience is young people in Pittsburgh. <br>

+Luckily, because I am a young person in Pittsburgh, I had plenty of people in this demographic to interview.
+I interviewed 2 males/ 1 female, and I did interview one person who is not from Pittsburgh, just to get an outsider perspective from someone who doesn't have any Pittsburgh bias in either direction.

 ## Interview script
 Goals: <br>